ebcrowder/rust_ledger/README.md

 ```

 - converts `csv` files to `yaml` format expected by `rust_ledger`.
-- should be invoked with `-f`, `-o`, and `s` arguments.
-These include the rust_ledger file location (unless specified via environment variable),
+- should be invoked with `-f` and `-c` arguments.
+These include the rust_ledger file location (unless specified via
-  csv file location and account offset, respectively.
+  environment variable), csv file location and account offset, respectively.
+- the `-i` flag can be used to invert the sign of the "amount" column values that are being imported.
+This is useful
+  when working with CSV files that represent debits as negative values and credits as positive values.
-- the account offset (`s` argument) would be the offset transaction that the csv transactions should be posted against.
+- the account offset (`-o` argument) would be the offset transaction that the csv transactions should be posted against.
-- the csv tool will look for existing transactions that have matching `description` fields and will populate the appropriate expense/income accounts
+- the csv tool will look for existing transactions that have matching `description` fields and will populate the
-  for any matches.
-Non-matches will use a default of `expense:general` or `income:general`, which is determined based on the sign of the `amount` field
+  appropriate expense/income accounts for any matches.
+Non-matches will use a default of `expense:general`
+  or `income:general`, which is determined based on the sign of the `amount` field (or `debit` or `credit`) contained in
-  contained in the transaction.
+  the transaction.

-- **note** - prior to importing your `csv` file into the tool, you must rename the columns in the first line of the `csv` file in the following schema:
-  `"date","transaction","name","memo","amount"`.
+The CSV tool can import columns with the following case-sensitive names:

+- date
+- description
+- name
+- amount
+- debit
+- credit

+Often, banks will provide exports in one of two formats: 1) amounts are represented in one column whereby debits and
+credits are identified by negative and positive (or vice-versa) amounts or 2) separate debit and credit columns.
+The CSV
+import tool can handle both scenarios.

+CSV file(s) should have `date`, `description` and `name` columns as they are required fields.